Red Hen Publications

 I’m going to assume that Rowling really did mean for Arcturus to be the third of Phineas Nigelus’s sons, and Cygnus the forth, as she indicated by the birth dates she gave them.
 I will provisionally assume that she bullied the listing for Cygnus’s descendants to the left in order to get Walburga’s name closer to Orion’s.

 I have no idea why she forced Arcturus’s line of descent all the way to the right.
 But the fact that the chart did not start listing any descendent’s of daughters by name until there simply were no living descendants of sons that the chart was able to track, means that such measures were likely to be unnecessary.
-So the first order of business is re-arrange things enough for Arcturus’s and Cygnus’s lines to switch places.
+So the first order of business is to re-arrange things enough for Arcturus’s and Cygnus’s lines to switch places.

 That makes it possible to standardize the placement of the names of those who married into the family to the right of the names of their partners, as well.